6.8.2 Processes for Appointing Politicians

 These problems can never be entirely solved, but they can be reduced by having oversight mechanisms such as an independent ombudsman to provide a channel for dealing with complaints.
 There should also be ways of making politicians accountable – as described below (6.8.5).

 The selection of leaders is even more important than selecting other politicians.
 It is also problematic, in both democracies and authorisation political systems (6.3.4).
-There is a tendency for leaders to be appointed on the basis of charisma, rather than on the other qualities required to do a good job.
-It is advantageous to set term limits for them in all political systems.
+There is a tendency for leaders to be appointed on the basis of charisma, rather than on the other qualities required to do a good job (6.3.4.2).

 Back